LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ### version XXX
 *Released*: XXX
 * Use dataclass category field for choosing the icon to display for search results
+* Remove iconURL workaround and rely on server side QueryIconURLProvider instead

 ### version 0.25.2
 *Released*: 19 February 2020